godotengine/godot-docs/classes/class_visualscriptcondition.rst

 Description
 -----------

 A Visual Script node that checks a :ref:`bool<class_bool>` input port.
-If ``true``, it will exit via the “true” sequence port.
+If ``true``, it will exit via the "true" sequence port.
 If ``false``, it will exit via the "false" sequence port.
-After exiting either, it exits via the “done” port.
+After exiting either, it exits via the "done" port.
 Sequence ports may be left disconnected.

 **Input Ports:**